 Jenelle Porter is a curator and writer who has organized numerous major exhibitions, including Less Is a Bore: Maximalist Art & Design, Mike Kelley: Timeless Painting, Fiber: Sculpture 1960–Present, Dance with Camera, and Dirt on Delight: Impulses That Form Clay, as well monographic exhibitions on the work of Trisha Donnelly, Jeffrey Gibson, Charline von Heyl, Arlene Shechet, and Christina Ramberg, among many others.
 During her museum career, she was a senior curator at the Institute of Contemporary Art/Boston; a curator at the Institute of Contemporary Art, Philadelphia, and at Artists Space, New York; and began her museum career at the Walker Art Center and Whitney Museum of American Art.
 Porter is the author of numerous catalogue, journal, and magazine essays on art and artists.

-This event is open to Curator’s Circle members at the $1,000 level and above.
+This online event is open to Curator’s Circle members at the $1,000 level and above.
 Space is limited, and reservations will be taken on a first come, first served basis.
 Registered participants will receive an email with a secure event link on May 21.

 Please contact Director of Special Events Masha Berek at firstname.lastname@example.org for more information or to register.